Quansight/Quansight-website/apps/labs/posts/numpy-string-ufuncs.md

 - data: arbitrary data (extra arguments, function names, etc. ) that can be stored with the ufunc and will be passed in when it is called.

-When I first started looking into addressing the performance concerns raised by D.E.
-Shaw, I chose isalpha as the first ufunc I'd try to implement.
+When I first started looking into addressing these performance concerns, I chose `isalpha` as the first ufunc I'd try to implement.
 Since `isalpha` is a function with just one input and one output, the loop was relatively easy to write.
 It looked something like this[^1]: